-Its 750 members include aircraft maintenance technicians, supporting companies and others whose work involves supporting the business, commercial and general aviation industry.
+Our membership includes aircraft maintenance technicians, associated flight departments, supporting companies and others whose work involves supporting the business, commercial and general aviation industry.

 WAMA membership provides opportunities for ongoing learning and professional networking.
 WAMA promotes the public welfare by educating members and industry about issues concerning aircraft maintenance and management operations.